 Minimalism is about living with fewer material possessions and how the philosophy can help you achieve a sense of freedom by focusing on what truly makes you happy.
 Dan Harris, Ryan Nicodemus, and Joshua Fields Millburn take you on an adventure about life as a Minimalist.
 It’s a Documentary about the important things in life and gives you an inside look of families, entrepreneurs, architects, artists, journalists, scientists, and Wall Street brokers that have adopted the lifestyle.

-A documentary that blends comical animations with real world American struggles with retirement savings.
+A documentary that blends comical animations with real world American struggles related to retirement savings.
 They also interview economists, policy makers, and financial experts to evaluate why many are unable to build a “nest egg” that will support them in their twilight years.

 How to Win the Loser’s Game